SanctuaryHealth/app-engine-build-env-vars-example/README.md

 Example of AppEngine not making enviroment variables set in the `app.yaml` available at build time.
 Next JS applications require enviroment variables at the `build` time for `staticly` generated content.
+See [https://example-dot-livitay.ew.r.appspot.com/static](https://example-dot-livitay.ew.r.appspot.com/static)

 Possible solutions:
 - Dont use `app.yaml` to set enviroment variables and instead include `.env` file when deploying so enviroment variables in the given file are present at build time